 - Life Skills A1

 Academic IELTS is for the students opting for higher education.
-General training exam is developed for the people flying overseas for job postings or vocational training.
+A general training exam is developed for the people flying overseas for job postings or vocational training.
 These two exams are more difficult than life skills IELTS.
 Because life skills test is for immigrants who want to live in foreign with their already settled relatives.

 You have to complete this paper in 30 minutes.
 The exam comprises of listening to audios and writing answers to the related questions.
 Instructions will be given by the examiner before playing the audio.
 Listen with sheer focus because the same audio is not repeated twice.
 So, read the questions before you listen to the audio.
 And try to find the required answers while listening.
 Extra 10 minutes is spared to transfer your response to the official answer sheet.
-Many students fail to organise their answers in such a short time span.
+Many students fail to organize their answers in such a short time span.
 Some candidates write an answer to one question at a different place in a hurry.
 In this way the whole answer sheet gets mismatched and the score goes down.
 So, we will recommend that you mark your answers ahead of the last moment.
 Be careful and match the sequence of questions and answers.
 Refrain from cursive or illegible handwriting.
 You can write the options in capital letters.
 Don’t go for short forms like T or F. Instead write TRUE and FALSE.
 Stick to the word limit for each question.

 60 minutes has been allotted to this test in IELTS.
 In such a span of time, you have to read and comprehend three very long texts.
 Native candidates also fall short of time in reading the lengthy paragraphs line by line.
 So, it is advised to read the questions first.
 Then you have to just skim through the long texts and spot the exact answers.
 This way you will save a lot of time.
-The remaining time can be utilised for writing the answers because no extra time is allotted for this.
-You will be awarded marks for only those answers which are free of grammatical, spelling and punctuation errors.
+The remaining time can be utilized for writing the answers because no extra time is allotted for this.
+You will be awarded marks for only those answers which are free of grammatical, spelling, and punctuation errors.
 You should follow the instructions on the question paper while writing the answers.

 The writing paper is conducted in 1 hour.
-You will be allocated 2 writing tasks which can be an essay, paragraph, letter or application.
+You will be allocated 2 writing tasks which can be an essay, paragraph, letter, or application.
 The tone and language of your writing should be formal and void of any grammatical mistakes.
-You can follow the USA, UK or Australian English in the paper.
+You can follow the USA, UK, or Australian English in the paper.

 This special section assesses your English speaking skills.
 It is conducted in the form of an interview between you and the examiner.
 You have to give a detailed explanation for every question asked.
 You need to prove that you are comfortable in casual English communication.
 You can use simple sentences instead of ornamental words.
 It will be impressive if you can use one or two relevant idioms.
 The interviewer can figure out if you have already prepared for a question.
 He may change the question at the very moment.
 So, remain prepared for every possible question.